FabianSieper/countDots/README.md

 ### Save directory

 To change the folder where the final images will be saved, adjust the parameter `saveDir`.
 This parameter has to contain a path to a folder.
-By default the images are saved inside the folder _processedFiles/_, which again lies inside the project folder.
+By default, the images are saved inside the folder _processedFiles/_, which again lies inside the project folder.

-### Description on Images
+### Write Description on Image

 #### Counts

 If you'd like to display the amount of dots counted on an image, you can enter the section `countedDotsToImage` inside of the settings-file.
-These parameter all belong to the text for displaying the amount of dots counted on an image.
+These parameters all belong to the text for displaying the amount of dots counted on an image.

 - `show`: Shall the text be shown?
 - `lineWidth`: How thick shall the text be?